Ivkoto/MySalesTracker/README.md

 - From the solution root:
   - Restore/build: `dotnet build`
-  - Run: `dotnet run --project MySalesTracker/MySalesTracker.csproj`
+  - Run: `dotnet run --project MySalesTracker.Web`
-- Or F5 in Visual Studio with `MySalesTracker` as startup project.
+- Or F5 in Visual Studio with `MySalesTracker.Web` as startup project.

 #### First run behavior